 I’m not telling you that you must do things my way.

-I am simply encouraging you to try a different approach to setting “Goals” in 2018.
+I am simply encouraging you to try a different approach to setting “Goals” this year.

 If it works for you, it might just change your life.